-Group leaders: Group 1 will be responsible for case 1-3; and group 2 will be responsible for case 4-5.
-To ensure every student will have an opportunity to serve as a group leader, group 1 will have three group leaders and group 2 will have two group leaders.
+Group leaders: To ensure every student will have an opportunity to serve as a group leader, group 1 will have three group leaders and group 2 will have two group leaders.
 Each group leader is responsible for one case.
 If you have preferences such as cases and time regarding group leaders, please inform TA asap.